albertjk/Flask-Image-Gallery-Website/README.md

 ## Description

-This program was part of my Multimedia Design & Programming coursework at university in October 2017.
+This program was part of my Multimedia Design & Programming coursework at university in California in October 2017.

 This is a web application for a small, random image gallery that uses Flask and Bootstrap.
 The home page (route '/') displays three randomly selected images from the 10 provided with the code.